fqqlsun/LEAF_production/docs/user_manual.md

 (2) Issue **`jupyter notebook`** command within **Anaconda Prompt** to start Jupyter Notebook Home Page in your default web browser.
 Note that ensure **jupyter notebook** command is issued from the local drive where you store the LEAF production tool package, otherwise using **`cd drive`** command to go to the desired local drive.

 (3) Within the Jupyter Notebook Home Page, you should be able to see all the directories on your desired local drive.
-Go to the directory where you stored the LEAF production tool package and double click **LeafProdTool.ipynb** file.
+Go to the directory where you stored the LEAF production tool package and double click "LeafProdTool.ipynb" file.

-Only a few python statements are needed.
-The following python program is a typical sample to execute LEAF production tool.
+(4) Within LeafProdTool notebook webpage, go to the seconf code cell and modify some input parameters as need.
+The second code cell includes a Python Dictionary data structure (see ), which includes all required input parameters for executing LEAF production tool.

 ![](/wiki_images/leaf_tool_code.jpg)